ethereumjs/ethereumjs-monorepo/packages/evm/README.md

 ## Tracing Events

-Our `TypeScript` VM is implemented as an [AsyncEventEmitter](https://github.com/ahultgren/async-eventemitter) and events are submitted along major execution steps which you can listen to.
+Our `TypeScript` EVM is implemented as an [AsyncEventEmitter](https://github.com/ahultgren/async-eventemitter) and events are submitted along major execution steps which you can listen to.

 You can subscribe to the following events:

-- `beforeBlock`: Emits a `Block` right before running it.
-- `afterBlock`: Emits `AfterBlockEvent` right after running a block.
-- `beforeTx`: Emits a `Transaction` right before running it.
-- `afterTx`: Emits a `AfterTxEvent` right after running a transaction.
 - `beforeMessage`: Emits a `Message` right after running it.
 - `afterMessage`: Emits an `EVMResult` right after running a message.
 - `step`: Emits an `InterpreterStep` right before running an EVM step.